Elleined/linux-notes/README.md

 - *ping*: Check connectivity to other device like server.
   - *ping <ip_address>*
   - *ping <domain_name>*

+# Service Manager/ Master Daemon / systemd Commands
+- *ps -aux*: Will list all daemon processes in your system. ps stands for process.

+- *systemctl start <daemonName>*: Start the specified daemon.

+- *systemctl stop <daemonName>*: Stop the specified daemon.

+- *systemctl restart <daemonName>*: Restsrt the specified daemon.

+- *systemctl reload<daemonName>*: Reload the specified daemon it will not restart the daemon it will just reload the daemon configurations.

+- *systemctl enable <daemonName>*: Specified daemon will automatically start when your system boots.

+- *systemctl disable <daemonName>*: Specified daemon will not automatically start when your systems boots.

+- *systemctl status <daemonName>*: Check the status of specified daemon.

 ## Other commands
 - *visudo*: Opens the sudoers file, sudoers file contains the users that can execute the sudo command.

 # Shell prompt meaning
 - Example: